 As a sophomore, McKnight was an All-Conference second-team selection with 896 receiving yards on 70 catches with nine touchdowns.
 Prior to, he was named Conference Freshman of the Year after finishing with 616 receiving yards on 57 catches and two touchdowns.

-A protégé of NFL veteran Larry Ryans, there was no denying the fact that McKnight had plenty of upside during his days on the prep circuit.
-He provided a glimpse, a sample size, of his potential and turned heads from start to finish at the All-American Bowl in Florida.
+A protégé of NFL veteran Larry Ryans, there was no denying the fact that McKnight had upside during his days on the prep circuit.
+He provided a glimpse, a sample size, of his potential and turned heads from start to finish at the brand’s All-American Bowl in Florida.

 Bell hit the nail on the head with his assessment of the Ryans-trained McKnight.
-The numbers, after all, don’t lie.
+The numbers don’t lie.
 No one can argue with his success back then.
 And now.
-As for the future, McKnight seems poised for success this season and the next one.
+As for the future, McKnight is poised for success this season and the next.
 Perhaps beyond, too.